 Be sure to remove the apple seeds from your dog's apple before you treat your dog to this delectable fruit.

 Why?
-Because the seeds feature small quantities of cyanide, and this chemical is toxic.
+Because the seeds feature small quantities of cyanide, and this chemical is not good for dogs.

 Also, try to get rid of the apple stem before you feed your dog this natural treat, as the stem could be toxic to dogs as well.

 Likewise, remove the apple core before your dog eats his apple treat.
 The core is hard and thus challenging for the majority of pups to chew.
-Therefore, it could cause your dog to choke, or it may lead to gastrointestinal blockage if swallowed.
+Therefore, it could be a choking hazard, or it may lead to gastrointestinal blockage if swallowed.

 Serve Apples in Moderation